Jack & Jill's Childcare - Trevorder

 - Specialist resources we have

-All toilets and sinks have steps to enable all children to access them. we have a range of speech and language equipment such as, toddler talk, communication books and babbling babies.
+All toilets and sinks have steps to enable all children to access them.
+We have a range of speech and language equipment such as, toddler talk, communication books and babbling babies.
+We also use visual time lines and a large spot clock to warn children of impending changes.

 - How we include all children in activities, such as trips